Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 I would like to thank my supervisor John Jennings for helping me to complete my research.
-In addition, I would like to thank my parents Sean and Beverley, and my girlfriend Laura with their support during my time at TUS.
+In addition, I would like to thank my parents Sean and Beverley, and my girlfriend Laura for their support during my time at TUS.

 # Abstract

 *This project is a Parking application for academic purpose.
-The aim of my project is to create a parking system that will replace outdated systems and to help stop the widespread problem that is parking in our cities.
+The aim of Perfect Parking is to create a parking system that will replace outdated systems and to help stop the widespread problem that is parking in our cities.
 The applications that are used in Limerick City are simply not good enough.
 So, the goal in this project is to improve the